Join us for the Berlin Christmas Market on Unter Den Linden this week!

 As you can see we’re having 3 events on all the 3 days of the rioting at 3 different locations.

-For these three days all other events will be cancelled, police and protesters will play a cat and mouse game, houses can be searched, Berlin is a city of fear.
+For these three days all other events will officially be cancelled (although some places may let people in through the backdoor…), police and protesters will play a cat and mouse game, houses can be searched, Berlin is a city of fear.

 What to do

 First you choose a side, do you want to be a protester, part of the law enforcement side, a medic or simply a bystander.
 Keep in mind that you can’t just pretend to be a soldier, nurse or police officer, you’ll have to sign up, invest in an uniform, weapon, etc.